ryansobol/frozen/README.md

 #=> {}
 ```

 Optionally, returns a new entity with validations enabled or disabled.
-Because entity errors are immutable, the original entity is unchanged.
+Because an entity's errors are immutable, the original entity is unchanged.

 ```coffee
 class User extends Frozen.Entity